 In an interview with Corriere della Sera newspaper, the septuagenarian leader of Italy’s right-wing bloc said he wouldn’t even consider the possibility that the left’s Enrico Letta, who was appointed by President Giorgio Napolitano on Wednesday to lead coalition talks, might fail.
 “We need a government,” said Berlusconi.
 “We must act to revive the economy.”

 Italy’s economy contracted 2.4 percent through last year when unemployment rose to over 11 percent.
 Largely due to tax increases and pension reforms, the government’s deficit fell to 3 percent of gross domestic product but Italy’s public debt, equivalent to nearly 130 percent of annual economic output, is still among the highest in the developed world.

-Both major parties that supported outgoing prime minister Mario Monti’s government have grown wary of its fiscal reform efforts, however.
+But both major parties that supported outgoing prime minister Mario Monti’s government have grown wary of its fiscal reform efforts.

 Berlusconi’s conservatives seek the repeal of an unpopular housing tax that Monti introduced which would blow an €8 billion hole in this year’s budget.
 The left may want to further water down some of his labor market reforms that were opposed by country’s powerful trade unions.

 Berlusconi, who was forced to resign in late 2011 when Italy appeared to teeter on the brink of sovereign bankruptcy, campaigned loudly against “German” austerity in the last election and told Corriere della Sera on Friday that the 3 percent deficit limit, enshrined in the European Union’s fiscal treaty, was “unsustainable.
 In Europe,” he added, “it seems to me this awareness is growing.”